sloev/python-lambdarest/README.md

 See [`setup.py`](setup.py) for test dependencies and install them with .[test].

 ## Contributors
-sloev, svdgraf, simongarnier, paddie, AlbertoTrinidade, martinbuberl
+sloev, svdgraaf, simongarnier, paddie, AlbertoTrinidade, martinbuberl